In this post the Australian travel photographer and blogger Stef Ferro will suggest you the best camera lenses for your next trip.

 In Australia most of the cheap airlines allow a check-in luggage up to 7kg.
 That is enough for a weekend unless I take my heavy DSLR with the 24-120mm lens and I run into a luggage surcharge of $50 (I know, unbelievable).

-And this is why I usually travel with a mirrorless and a couple of lenses that I can easily put in my jacket and forget about them.
+And this is why I usually travel with a mirrorless and a couple of the best camera lenses that I can easily put in my jacket and forget about them.
 This is the way I want to travel, very light.
 And this is why I tend to take max 2 lenses with me.

 When I travel alone I usually move every 2-3 days.
 Packing multiple lenses and transporting many of them is just not an option.
 When I travel with my small child I usually book a place for a week or longer.
 As you can imagine, I have already so many bits and pieces that having several lenses is just not ideal.